Mina (Sikhism): Literature

 Sectarian literature of the 1600s was dominated by Miharvan's and Hariji's Mina writings, originally stemming from a visceral dislike of the mainstream Gurus.
 While they would blend Sikh and Vaishnavite ideas of devotion to produce a philosophy that exhorted Sikhs to integrate bhagati, or devotion, into the existing social structure, the mainstream Sikh Gurus, in contrast, would develop a bhagati in which Sikhs were empowered to challenge the existing social order.
+According to Darshan Singh, Miharvan and the Minas authored the first Sikh literature in prose.
+Miharvan authored exegetical works on the hymns of the early Sikh gurus, such as Nanak.
+While they affirmed the hostile Mina heterodoxy, they were also "genuinely objective and sympathetic" as per Darshan Singh.
+Miharvan authored an account on the life of Guru Nanak called Pothi Sachkhand, consisting of 153 goshtis (stories) and around 200 exegetical hymns.
+His exegeses are characterized by a lack of Vedic and Puranic influence, with the focus being on the meaning of individual words, with utilization of dialogue, context, and discussion to further explain points.
+Harji and Chaturbhuj had a similar linguistic style to Miharvan.
 Further descendants after Hariji, beginning with his great-grandson onwards, would form smaller groups like the divanas, or ecstatics, which would be patronised by the Patiala court, like Darbari Das, who would continue to propagate the Mina lineage but fail to get widespread support, as the tradition faded.

+Miharban's writings were also repackaged from Dhanna's works and instead of Dhanna's seal, he wrote "Bhagti", which shows that they tried copying Guru Arjan's ideas of mixing previous tradition with modern.
+In another verse, Miharban suspiciously switched to Multani dakkane, a style and language popularized by Guru Arjan in Central Punjab, and again wrote one since line of Farid into his scripture without due credit.
+Miharban's successors Chaturbhuj and Hariji, both wrote under the name of Guru Nanak, hence the position of Chaturbhuj is unclear since there is no proof of him being a Guru.

 Historians of the Mughal era recorded the conflict and contest between the Miharvan and the followers of Hargobind, such as in the Dabistan-i Mazahib.

 Leaders

 Below are the names of the Mina Gurus that were followed by Mina Sikhs succeeding Guru Ram Das (according to mainstream Sikh and Hargopal Mina accounts) or Guru Arjan (according to Kavalnain Mina accounts):